 Professor Amy Bishop, a neurobiologist who holds a doctorate in genetics from Harvard University, moved her four children and husband from Massachusetts to Alabama for one major reason: the prospect of tenure at the University of Alabama in Huntsville (UAH).
 Recently though the University denied her a tenured faculty position, and she reacted in a lethal way according to various news accounts.
 On Friday, February 12, the Wall Street Journal reported, Bishop “opened fire during a meeting of teaching staff at the University of Alabama's Huntsville campus… killing three faculty members and wounding three others.”

 Police Chief Paula May of King, North Carolina, has been taking a lot of heat this week as a result of a “state of emergency” declared by town officials Sunday.
 The police enforced a ban on alcohol sales and the bearing of firearms in the wake of a snowstorm over the past weekend.

-Wearing the typical garb of a federal prisoner, Umar Abdulmutallab entered the courtroom wearing khaki trousers, a plain white t-shirt, and shackles on his ankles.
+On January 9, 2010, an apparently fit, though slightly limping Umar Abdulmutallab entered the courtroom wearing the familiar khaki trousers, plain white t-shirt, and ankle bracelets that are the usual uniform of federal prisoners.
 The defendant was flanked by his attorney, a federal public defender, Miriam Siefer.
-Abdulmutallab was arraigned Friday in a Detroit federal court and the 23-year-old Nigerian stood before a magistrate, and Siefer plead not guilty all charges on behalf of her client.
+Abdulmutallab was arraigned in a Detroit federal court.
+The 23-year-old Nigerian stood before a magistrate, and Siefer pled not guilty to all charges on behalf of her client.